Meryl Swanson, since 2016.

 The boundaries of Paterson were redrawn significantly in 2016, pulling the seat further into Maitland and away from the Great Lakes region.
 This change increased Labor’s notional two-party-preferred vote by almost 10% and made the seat a notional Labor seat.

 Baldwin retired in 2016, and was succeeded by Labor’s Meryl Swanson.
 Swanson was re-elected in 2019.

 |Christopher Vale||Christian Democratic Party||1,876||1.7||-0.3|

 Booths have been divided into six parts.
 Polling places in the Port Stephens council area have been split between Raymond Terrace and Nelson Bay.
 Polling places around Kurri Kurri have been grouped together.
 Booths in the Newcastle council area and in the easternmost part of Maitland council area have been grouped as “central”, and the remainder of the Maitland area has been split between Maitland and East Maitland.

-One Nation polled well in Paterson, with a primary vote ranging from 10.6% in East Maitland to 17.5% in Kurri Kurri.
+One Nation came third, with a primary vote ranging from 11.9% in Nelson Bay to 20.5% in Kurri Kurri.